 A flowering tree with a scent that is sweet, almond-like, and heady.
 It smells intense and slightly balsamic.

-The flower of the starfruit tree.
-It smells small, pink, and subtly fruity.
+The flower of the grape vine.
+It smells intensely sweet and powdery.

 View All Florals NotesThis is the scent of the orchard and the vegetable patch rather than the patisserie, capturing the crisp snap of an apple or the earthy grit of a carrot.
 These notes add a mouth-watering texture and vitality, bringing a sense of abundance and natural realism that prevents a fragrance from feeling too abstract.